-Based on recent site meetings and verbal updates from the contractor, UEM estimates that substantial completion could be achieved by October 2023.
+Based on recent site meetings and verbal updates from the contractor, UEM estimates that substantial completion could be achieved by the end of October 2023.
 Several key items are required for the building's occupancy permit.
-Additionally incomplete/deficient work is outstanding which prevents the building from being fit for its intended use, delaying the certification of substantial performance.
-A preliminary deficiency list was shared to the contractor on August 22nd, 2023.
-Major issues include: exterior siding, flooring, interior masonry, electrical finishes, and site works.
+Additionally incomplete/deficient work is outstanding, and the building is not fit for its intended use, delaying the certification of substantial performance.
+A preliminary deficiency list prepared by the Township was shared to the contractor on August 22nd, 2023.
+Major issues include exterior siding, flooring, interior masonry, electrical finishes, and site works.
+The contract administrator has yet to produce a deficiency list.